venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 The **Device pass through** is where the device is actually given access to the underlying hardware.
 This can be as simple as exposing a single USB device on the host system to the guest or dedicating a video card in a PCI slot to the exclusive.
+Take into consideration that this is not the same as pass a device like storage, is parsing directly device address so then virtual host can use and manage it directly so hardware will be in used by the virtual machien as a real one.

 #### packages in alpine